CompuServe: File transfers

 Around 1981, CompuServe introduced its CompuServe B protocol, a file-transfer protocol, allowing users to send files to each other.
-This was later expanded to the higher-performance B+ version, intended for downloads from CIS itself.
-Although the B+ protocol was not widely supported by other software, it was used by default for some time on CIS itself.
-The B+ protocol was later extended to include the Host-Micro Interface (HMI), a mechanism for communicating commands and transaction requests to a server application running on the mainframes.
+This was later expanded to the better-performance B+ version, intended for downloads from CIS itself.
+Although the B+ protocol was not widely supported by other software, it was used by default for some time by CIS itself.
+The B+ protocol was later extended to include the Host-Micro Interface (HMI), a mechanism for communicating commands and transaction requests to a server application operating on the mainframes.
 HMI could be used by "front end" client software to present a GUI-based interface to CIS, without having to use the error-prone CLI to route commands.

-CompuServe began to expand its reach outside the United States.
-It entered the international arena in Japan in 1986 with Fujitsu and Nissho Iwai, and developed a Japanese-language version of CompuServe called NIFTY-Serve in 1989.
-In 1993, CompuServe Hong Kong was launched in a joint venture with Hutchison Telecom and was able to acquire 50,000 customers before the dial-up ISP frenzy.
-Between 1994 and 1995 Fujitsu and CompuServe co-developed WorldsAway, an interactive virtual world.
-As of 2014 the original world that launched on CompuServe in 1995, known as the Dreamscape, is still operating.
+CompuServe began to expand its business operations outside the United States.
+It began in Japan in 1986 with Fujitsu and Nissho Iwai, and developed a Japanese-language version of CompuServe named NIFTY-Serve in 1989.
+In 1993, CompuServe Hong Kong was initiated as a joint venture with Hutchison Telecom and was able to acquire 50,000 customers before the dial-up ISP frenzy.
+Between 1994 and 1995 Fujitsu and CompuServe co-developed WorldsAway, an interactive virtual environment.
+As of 2014 the original virtual environment that began on CompuServe in 1995, known as the Dreamscape, was still operating.

-In the late 1980s, it was possible to log on to CompuServe via worldwide X.25 packet switching networks, which bridged onto CompuServe's existing US-based network.
-Gradually it introduced its own direct dial-up access network in many countries, a more economical solution.
+During the late 1980s, it was possible to log on to CompuServe via worldwide X.25 packet switching networks, which bridged onto CompuServe's existing US-based network.
+It gradually introduced its own direct dial-up access network in many countries, a more economical solution.
 With its network expansion, CompuServe also extended the marketing of its commercial services, opening branches in London and Munich.